 Most work was done on a quota system.
 Each person would have a set amount of number of things to produce each day or week, like a certain number of adobe tiles to make or cloth to weave.
 Once they met their quota, the workers were free to spend their time as they wished.

 Even children did work at the missions, though not the type of work adults performed.
-Usually children would be responsible for things such as keeping birds or small animals out of the gardens, or serving at Mass or other religious functions.
+Typical children’s jobs would things like keeping birds or small animals out of the gardens, or serving at Mass or other religious functions.

 In addition to working in agricultural tasks, Indian men would often serve on military expeditions.
 Since the earliest days of the Spanish conquest of Mexico, Indians has fought alongside Spanish soldiers.
 In Paraguay, for example, Indian militias had defeated Portuguese slave traders.

 The Spanish couldn’t supply enough soldiers to keep their rivals, the English and Russians, from moving into Alta California, so their plan was to have Indians serve as militiamen to protect the coast.
-Indeed many of the soldiers who came to Alta California in the first Spanish expeditions had native ancestry themselves.
+Many of the soldiers who came to Alta California in the first Spanish expeditions had native ancestry themselves.

 Illness and Disease

 The fathers who had responsibility for the missions kept records about the number of people to whom they administered the sacraments.